kjoseph07/documentation-website/_monitoring-plugins/ad/result-mapping.md

 `data_start_time` | The start of the detection range of the aggregated data.
 `data_end_time` | The end of the detection range of the aggregated data.
 `feature_data` | An array of the aggregated data points between the `data_start_time` and `data_end_time`.
-`execution_start_time` | The actual start time of the detector.
+`execution_start_time` | The actual start time of the detector for a specific run that produces the anomaly result.
 This start time includes the window delay parameter that you can set to delay data collection.
 Window delay is the difference between the `execution_start_time` and `data_start_time`.
-`execution_end_time` | The actual end time of the detector.
+`execution_end_time` | The actual end time of the detector for a specific run that produces the anomaly result.
 `anomaly_score` | Indicates relative severity of an anomaly.
 The higher the score, the more anomalous a data point is.
 `anomaly_grade` | A normalized version of the `anomaly_score` on a scale between 0 and 1.
 `confidence` | The probability of the accuracy of the `anomaly_score`.
 The closer this number is to 1, the higher the accuracy.
-During the probation period of a running detector, the confidence is low (< 0.9) because of exposure to limited data.
+During the probation period of a running detector, the confidence is low (< 0.9) because of its exposure to limited data.
 `entity` | An entity is a combination of specific category fields’ values.
 It includes the name and value of the category field.
 In the previous example, `process_name` is the category field and one of the processes such as `process_3` is the field's value.
 The `entity` field is only present for a high-cardinality detector (where you've selected a category field).
 `model_id` | A unique ID that identifies a model.
 If a detector is a single-stream detector (with no category field), it has only one model.
 If a detector is a high-cardinality detector (with one or more category fields), it might have multiple models, one for each entity.
-`threshold` | The `anomaly_score` of a data point needs to surpass a certain dynamic threshold for the data point to be classified as an anomaly.
+`threshold` | One of the criteria for a detector to classify a data point as an anomaly is that its `anomaly_score` must surpass a dynamic threshold.
 This field records the current threshold.

 If an anomaly detector detects an anomaly, the result has the following format: